cfpb/Metro2/metro2/README.md

 #### Code description and explanation of inconsistency:
 The activity date is retrieved from the file that the line of data came from.

-The portfolio type is not 'open'.
+The portfolio type is not 'open' (O).

-The portfolio type does not match the industry type which is either 'Collection Agency' or 'Debt Buyer'.
+The portfolio type does not match the industry type which is either 'Collection Agency' or 'Debt Buyer' (CI).

 ### 6_4B